otaviojava/jcassandra-book/04-cql.md

 ## Types in Cassandra

-Within a family of columns each field has a type that defines how the field will be stored in the database.
+Within a family of columns, each field has a type that defines how the field will be stored in the database.
 To facilitate understanding, they will be divided into four:

 * Native types
 * Collection types